Together We Give Hope

 Common participants include counsellors, health care workers, first responders, faith leaders, youth workers, and immigrant and refugee settlement workers.
 While common for health workers and service providers to participate, one doesn’t need formal mental health training to attend ASIST.

-We are currently offering ASIST in-person training when we are able do so safety.
 Please see below for available dates and how to register.
 Agencies and communities can also inquire about booking off-site training.

 Who are the facilitators and trainers?